On diagonal digraphs, Koszul algebras and triangulations of homology spheres: The second magnitude homology

 \end{lemma} \begin{proof} The ring $\KK G/(JR + RJ)$ is isomorphic to the quotient of $\KK G/(JR^{\tS} + R^{\tS}J)$ by the image of $JR^{\tL} + R^{\tL}J.$ The ideal $JR^{\tL} + R^{\tL}J$ is spanned over $\KK$ by non-minimal long paths.
 This implies the assertion. \end{proof}

-\begin{theorem} Let $G$ be a finite digraph, $\KK$ be a commutative ring and $\ell$ be a natural number.
+\begin{theorem} Let $G$ be a finite digraph, $\KK$ be a commutative ring and $\ell\geq 0$ be an integer.
 Assume that for any vertices $x,y$ at a distance $d(x,y)=\ell$ we have a chosen shortest path $s_{x,y}$ from $x$ to $y.$ Then the $\KK$-module

 is isomorphic to a free submodule of $\KK\cdot (\overline\tP_\ell\setminus \overline\tN_\ell)$ freely generated by elements of the form: \begin{enumerate} \item $[s]-[s_{x,y}],$ where $s$ is a shortest path from $x$ to $y$ such that $[s]\neq [s_{x,y}];$ \item $[p],$ where $[p]\in \overline\tL_\ell\setminus \overline\tN_\ell;$ \end{enumerate} and the isomorphism is induced by \eqref{eq:lemma:iso:KG/JR+RJ}. \end{theorem} \begin{proof} Lemma \ref{lemma:iso_JR+RJ} and the isomorphism \eqref{eq:iso:Grumberg_2} imply that $\MH_{2,\ell}(G)$ is isomorphic to the image of $R_\ell$ in the module $\KK\cdot (\overline\tP_\ell\setminus \overline\tN_\ell).$ Since $R=R^{\tS}+R^{\tL},$ this image is equal to the sum of the image of $R^{\tS}_\ell$ and the image of $R^{\tL}_\ell.$